sagrawalx/sagrawalx.github.io/mehfil/index.md

 ---
 layout: default
-title: Home
+title: Mehfil
 bannertext: महफ़िल · محفل
 bannerlink: mehfil
 nonav: true
+permalink: mehfil/
 ---

 # Overview

 We're an *adabī aḍḍā* of sorts --- a gathering* of people with an interest in Hindi-Urdu[^name] linguistics, literature, music, film, etc. Everyone interested in these sorts of things is welcome to participate: we span the spectrum from native speakers to learners.
-We also sometimes discuss things in other Southasian languages.
+We also sometimes discuss works in other Southasian languages.
 If you'd like to be on the mailing list, send me an email at  <span class="email" data-localpart="sagrawal" data-domain="coloradocollege.edu"></span> to let me know!

 Here's an [in-progress list of Urdu-Hindi resources](resources) that you might find useful.
 Resources specific to particular topics are listed in the calendar below.